AutoRabitOrg/knowledgebase/fundamentals/announcements.md

 ### What’s Changing in Salesforce

 1. Uninstalled connected apps restricted — New authorizations will be blocked unless specific permissions are granted.

+> **Note:** The existing connections between AutoRABIT and Salesforce are not going to be impacted by this change

 2. OAuth 2.0 Device Flow blocked — Not used by AutoRABIT.
 3. New permissions introduced:
    1. Approve Uninstalled Connected Apps